Avon, 1998, 387 pages, C$19.95 hc, ISBN 0-380-97308-1

 But why are the insects disappearing?
 That’s one surprise best left between Dust‘s covers.
-As he had done with the concept of relativistic bombs in his previous solo novel Marching to Valhalla, Pellegrino pulls straight existential horror out of simple facts and reasonable extrapolations.
+As he had done with the concept of relativistic bombs in his previous solo novel Flying to Valhalla, Pellegrino pulls straight existential horror out of simple facts and reasonable extrapolations.
 “A novel even scarier than Jaws” blurbs Arthur C. Clarke.
 This is no inflated hype.

 Dust is so stuffed with surprising factoids, ideas and concepts that the twenty-five pages scientific afterword is more than welcome.
 Pellegrino loves to have ideas and play with them; we should be grateful that he also loves to share them.